akprasadan/Summer2021ML/README.md

 ## To Do

 Immediate concerns:
-- Logistic regression is non-functioning due to numerical overflow errors
 - QDA is not able to run
 - Need to decide on how classification labels should be required to be structured, or what preprocessing may still be needed